 7. Thank Your Clients: They Pay You to Practice Your Writing.

 If you’re a new writer, and clients make you nervous, change your attitude.
-Think of writing for clients this way: they’re helping you to practice.
+Think of writing for clients this way: they’re helping you to practice your writing — and you’re getting paid for it too.
+Your clients enable you to earn while you learn.
+Each and every client you have will teach you something.

 8. Create Your Own Writing Exercises, and Do Them.